AlexGidman/Spotify-API/README.md

 jupyter notebook
 ```
 * If browser does not launch automatically, copy and paste localhost URL into browser.
-* Go into notebooks folder, and use the "Robust Query Search.ipynb".
+* Go into notebooks folder, and use the "SpotifyAPI Class.ipynb".
 The other notebooks show development steps taken to create API client.
 * Set a client_id & client_secret.
 ###### Within an existing project:
 * Copy and paste code snippet into existing python project.